Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 `-wa`: Write the original entry in A for each overlap.

-Because the minimum length of recalled peaks is set to 501, which is equal to the length of cancer type-specific peaks (501 bp),
+Because the minimum length of recalled peaks is set to 501, which is equal to the length of cancer type-specific peaks (501 bp), so the intersect of a cancer type-specific peak with a recalled peak is unique.
+Therefore, `-u` is not set.

 **command for a sample with 1 technical replicate**
 ```bash